RSS

 The following morning was spent walking around Tanjung Benoa.
 Luxurious hotels line the coast but the beach wasn’t very impressive.
 The sand is not as white and as fine as I expected.
 I come from a beautiful island of Cebu and I have high standards for a beach!
 However, the view is breathtaking and it is quiet and less crowded.
 It is one sunrise I will never forget.

+And the rest of the day was spent country sight seeing.
 While on my last trip to Phuket, Thailand, I was scared to ride an elephant, Bali sure has a way to lure me!

 At Kintamani, you get the best view of Mount Batur (Gunung Batur), an active volcano which last erupted in 2000.
 This volcano is surrounded by Lake Batur.